erikdubois/Arc-Theme-Colora/README.md

     0-install-all-needed-software-for-xxxx.sh

+NOW COPY/PASTE ALL SCRIPTS FROM 1 till 8 to Arc-theme folder from Horst3180.
+The file starting with 8 has been added since April 2017 to support openbox distro's.
+You are not supposed to run number 8 but the scripts need it.

 **1. Change the colour**

 Use the script to change the colour.
 Find yourself a nice colour with gpick or online.